 F1 races are high-prestige events in lavish locales, with a VIP list hundreds of celebrities long.
 F1 has also expanded access for fans to all corners of its venues.
 All of this is a recipe for thousands of photos and videos in social posts.
 If you’re a sponsor, there’s a good chance your logo will be featured — but there’s also a good chance you won’t be tagged.

 When you can’t track visual data, you miss out on a better understanding of total engagement.
 But you also lose out on an opportunity to leverage UGC, which can be more authentic and impactful than traditional branded images.

 Be sure to select a solution that enables you to monitor UGC, even when your brand isn’t mentioned by name.
 In this way, you can repurpose top-performing posts to save resources, identify potential influencers to enhance your brand, and benchmark total logo performance from partner campaigns or against competitors.

-Start your engines with Sprinklr Modern Research
+Start your engines with Sprinklr Insights

 AI-driven Social Listening to capture real-time fan conversations across 30+ social and messaging channels

 Powerful solutions for richer context into brand performance, including Visual Insights to capture use of your logo, Sentiment Analysis to understand the feeling behind every mention, and Media Monitoring for more effective, proactive PR

 Dynamic reporting through Presentations, helping your team to tell your whole brand story at a glance with arresting visuals